SnowScriptWinterOfCode/SociallyGram/README.md

 - Please mention your full name on your GitHub handle to be eligible for prizes.

-You can take up any of the existing issues or create a new one to to contribute!<br/> Contribution period ends: 26 January 2024
+You can take up any of the existing issues or create a new one to contribute!<br/> Contribution period ends: 28 January 2024

 ## How to get started?